A Geopolitical Exercise

 The forward 12-month P/E for S&P 500 companies is 17.4X, above the 5-year average 15.4X and the 10-year average 14.0X.
 Based on consensus earnings estimates the bottom-up 12-month target for the S&P 500 Index at the current P/E is 2,705, which is 10.9% higher than the 8/11/17 close.
 We anticipate earnings higher than as currently forecast.

 Our investment policy remains optimistic.
-We do not discount the possibility of a market sell off as investors become frustrated with slow implementation of stimulative policies.
-However, any correction should be considered a long-term buying opportunity.
-It is unlikely given the growing strength in the economy and the outlook for corporate earnings that the long-term bull market will be interrupted.
-Realistically the positives from expansionary fiscal policies will take more time than generally expected.
-Longer term we believe that consumer-led economic growth, accompanied by slow rising real interest rates and moderate inflation, will result in increased earnings and multiple expansion with further upside for select domestic Large-Cap consumer, financial, industrial and technology companies.
-To mitigate the potential of higher-than-expected inflation and multiple compression, portfolios should include value companies exhibiting sustainable earnings growth and dividends.
+Despite the recent selloff, our view does not assume a meaningful decline resulting in a market correction of 10% or more.
+Over the past two months, more than 1/3 of listed companies have had a 10%+ correction, led by Energy, Retail and Technology sectors.
+Going forward into 2018, the tailwinds will be better-than-expected earnings, low inflation, moderation in rate increases, and strong consumer confidence.
+We expect the economy to grow at a 2% annual rate for 2017, but data for wages, housing and Internet retail will continue to improve as the consumer remains healthy and willing to spend.
+At this time it is unlikely given the strength in the economy and the outlook for corporate earnings that the long-term bull market will be interrupted.
+Realistically the positives from expansionary US policies will take more time than generally expected.
+Longer term we believe that consumer-led economic growth, accompanied by slow rising real interest rates and moderate inflation, will result in increased earnings and multiple expansion with further upside for select domestic Large-Cap Consumer Discretionary, Technology and Industrial companies.
+Portfolios should include companies exhibiting accelerating earnings growth, solid fundamentals, expanding P/E ratios, and a sustainable business model.